 Document your project on the class blog under the “analog sensing” category.
 Include a photo or video, a diagram, and a brief description (2-3 sentences).

 To receive full credit for this assignment, you must go beyond what we did in class.
-You must use an organic material in your project.
+You must use creative materials in your project.

 This assignment is worth 4 points